Joe Budd WMA

 - Hunting equipment may not be taken onto the WMA until after 8 a.m. the day before the opening of a season and shall be removed by 6 p.m.
 1 day after the end of the season.

 - Hunters must check in at the check station when entering and check out when leaving the area and check all game harvested.

-- Check station hours are 1½ hours before sunrise to 1 hour after sunset during the archery and archery/muzzleloading gun season, 1½ hours before sunrise to 2 p.m. during the spring turkey season and 1 hour before sunrise to 1 hour after sunset during the small game season.
+- Check station hours are 1½ hours before sunrise to 1 hour after sunset during the archery and archery/muzzleloading gun season, 1½ hours before sunrise to 1 hour after sunset during the spring turkey season, 11:30 a.m. to 1 hour after sunset during the dove season and 1 hour before sunrise to 1 hour after sunset during the small game season.

 - Hunting with a gun or archery equipment on or from the rights-of-way of High Bluff Road or C.R.
 268 is prohibited.

 - Hunting at night with a gun is prohibited.